Frederick Gale Ruffner Jr.: Publishing career

 His first major success was the Encyclopedia of Associations, (originally titled the Encyclopedia of American Associations) in 1956.
 Beginning with the third edition, the title was changed to the Encyclopedia of Associations.

 Other major publications included Contemporary Authors and the Dictionary of Literary Biography.

 Ruffner sold Gale to Thomson in 1985.

 In 1985, Ruffner founded the publishing company Omnigraphics with his son Peter.

-In 1986, Ruffner founded the Literary Landmarks Association to recognize historic sites related to major literary figures and events.
+In 1986, Ruffner founded the Literary Landmarks Association as a project of Friends of Libraries USA to recognize historic sites related to major literary figures and events.
+The project continues after the merger of the American Library Trustee Association and Friends of Libraries USA to United for Libraries.

-Ruffner was awarded an honorary membership in the American Library Association in 1987.
+Ruffner was awarded American Library Association Honorary Membership in 1987.

 Military career

 Ruffner enlisted in the U.S. Army at the age of seventeen and fought at Saipan and Okinawa during World War II.

 He was awarded the Bronze Star Medal for Valor and the Combat Infantryman Badge.